 Ever wondered about the world of augmented and virtual reality?
+What is Augmented Reality?
 You have probably heard of this revolutionary technology – but are curious to know more and how it can affect your business.

 In our latest Business Leaders episode, host Ciaran Connolly spoke with Brendan McCourt, Founder of New Red, a company committed to storytelling in extended reality.